open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started-new.md

 target_link_libraries(myapp PRIVATE ${OATPP_LIB}/liboatpp.a)

 ```
-Replace `/path/to/oatpp` and `/path/to/oatpp/lib` with the actual path leading to the oatpp and oatpp library header files within your local installation.
+Replace `/path/to/oatpp/lib` with the actual path leading to oatpp library header files within your local installation.

 **Note:**